\\\ Pet-Friendly Best Candles

 What Makes THE BEST Pet-Friendly Candle?

-Summer normally slips away with a late ‘Indian Summer’, then suddenly, a shock to the system, there’s a fresh cold morning we and wake up to the signal that Autumn has arrived.
+Summer slips away with a late ‘Indian Summer’, then suddenly, a shock to the system, there’s a fresh cold morning when we wake up to the signal that Autumn has arrived.

 Reach for those beautiful, glimmering, cosy candles we enjoy lighting during darker, longer evenings, as we pull our blinds down, and close our curtains, earlier and earlier, as the nights draw in.

 What Makes A Good Pet-Friendly Candle?

 Air pollution is a problem in the UK, as it has become globally, and this means the nation has to be even more careful with what we burn, both inside our homes and outside.
 There’s something called the Clean Air Strategy which the government introduced, a 109-page document, helping to combat emissions, and this includes the many millions of candles that UK households burn each year, coming under the spotlight.

 Briefly, the Strategy prevents not only the sale of new wood and coal-burning stoves and fireplaces which do not comply with eco-standards, but also warns about certain types of candles being burnt, to ensure as consumers, we know what we are buying, as some types may cause severe irritants to us and our beloved pets.